robbinsr/data_transformation/README.md

 tidyData
 ========

-This repository contains 3 files and one folder.
+This repository contains three files and one folder.

 * rawDataDescription.md (describes the raw data that is transformed)
 * codeBook.pdf (describes changes in data labels)